 Founder, Mentoring Mentors

 Alphonso Mayo is the founder of Mentoring Mentors, a nonprofit organization that’s changing outcomes for young Black males in the city of Baltimore.
 Mentoring Mentors engages with youth of color from the ages of 12-18 who have experienced trauma directly and indirectly.
 The ultimate goal is to support their development as mentors into adulthood.
-Alphonso believes that one missing component in most mentoring programs is a focus on developing a pipeline of black mentors to be paired with black youth, so he founded Mentoring Mentors to bridge that gap.
-In 2014, Alphonso graduated from Stevenson University.
+Alphonso believes that one missing component in most mentoring programs is a focus on developing a pipeline of black mentors to be paired with black youth.

 Director of Development, CASA of the River Region (@CASAriverregion)

 Amabelle is the Director of Development for CASA of the River Region, a nonprofit that provides trained volunteer advocates/mentors to children who have been abused/neglected.
-She holds a Bachelor of Arts in Integrated Marketing Communications & a Masters in Social Work.
-Formerly the Marketing & Communications Manager for SHELTER, Inc., a California-based family homelessness nonprofit, Amabelle has over a decade of experience in nonprofit communications & strategic consulting.
+Formerly the Marketing & Communications Manager for SHELTER, Inc., Amabelle has over a decade of experience in nonprofit communications & strategic consulting.
 She was a CASA volunteer advocate and a mentor for high school students in California, as well as a hospital patient advocate in Louisville, Kentucky.

 Mentoring & Outreach Coordinator, Pendleton Place for Children and Families (@PendletonPlace)

 Greenville, South Carolina